It is

 and satellite altimeters have measured global wave heights

-over about a ten-year period.
+over about a ten year period.
 However, while such data make

 it technically possible to compute extremes directly from